 In the event of a contestation to the homologation by the mandator or by relatives, your notary will not be able to take charge of the procedure.
 If in doubt, you can consult your notary to determine whether there is a real contestation and to refer you to the professionals who could help you.

-Legal proceedings would have to be initiated to institute protective supervision.
+Legal proceedings would have to be initiated to institute a tutorship.
 You can make this application to the court yourself or through an accredited legal professional, i.e. a notary or a lawyer.

 Note that it is not possible to make a protection mandate for someone other than oneself.